michael-wolfenden/azure-build-server/README.md

 Personal project to create an ARM template to spin-up a build server in Azure.

 NOTE: This is a work in progress.
-The ultimate goal is that this will do everything from creating a new vm and sql server database to installing the holy trinity of TeamCity, Octopus Deploy and Seq.
+The ultimate goal is that this will do everything from creating a new vm and sql server database and then install the holy trinity of TeamCity, Octopus Deploy and Seq.

 ## Instructions